bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
+        text: 'Manuel, A. & Schabus, N. 2005.
+“Indigenous Peoples at the Margin of the Global' -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: "Manuel, A. & Schabus, N. 2005.
-“Indigenous Peoples at the Margin of the Global Economy: A Violation of International Human Rights and International Trade Law”.\_ Chapman Law Review, Volume 8: 222 – 251.
+        text: "Economy: A Violation of International Human Rights and International Trade Law”.\_ Chapman Law Review, Volume 8: 222 – 251.
 Retrieved from < "
       -
         type: text
         marks: